hersonoliveira/aws_notes/aws_ec2.md

 * Reserved Instances
     - Reserves compute capacity for when needed
     - Up to 75% discount
+    - Standard (Cannot modify instance family) or Convertible
+    - Zonal (can reserve capacity) or Regional

 * Dedicated Hosts
     - Physical EC2 server dedicated for your use
     - Eases compliance

+## Elastic Load Balancer

+- Cross-zone: Distribue traffic evenly across all nodes on all AZ's
+- A Load Balancer can target EC2 instances **only within an AWS Region**
+- Access logs: Capture detailed information about requests sent to your Load Balancer